HatimZ/Address-Mapping/README.md

 ### Running Locally

 1. **Prepare your environment variables**
-   Create an `.env` file at the project root with the following variables (do not expose values, just variable names):
+   Create an `.env` file at the project root with the following variables

    ```env
    MONGODB_USERNAME=